Cairns Premier Reef & Island Tours Frequently Asked Reef Questions & Answers

 What if I get seasick?

 If you are prone to seasickness, please take a preventative medication 20 mins before you travel, as you will have a much more enjoyable day!
 The crew will look after you at all times.
-You can also be taken across to Green Island (Ocean Free) and Upolu Cay (Ocean Freedom) where you will immediately feel better.
+You can also be taken across to Green Island (Ocean Free) and Upolu Cay (Ocean Freedom) if the tide is low where you will immediately feel better.

 Can I snorkel and scuba dive if I wear glasses or contact lenses?